tutorcruncher/timecruncher/_posts/2015-03-17-tutoring-agency-technology.md

 ---
 layout: post
-title:  Is your Tutoring Agency Making Use of These New Technologies
+title:  "Is your Tutoring Agency Making Use of These New Technologies"
 permalink: tutoring-agency-technology
 ---
 _ The face of education is changing and it looks like its set to go truly